There’s an almost endless number of things to do in Cork City.

 Although the Mutton Inn is small, it packs a serious punch.
 If you can, try and get in early and see if you can nab a seat in the snug.

-You’ll catch one of the best views of Cork City from the 17th-century Church of St. Anne.
+You’ll find one of the more unique things to do in Cork City in the 17th-century Church of St. Anne.
 The tower here is 170 feet high and its walls are an impressive 7 feet thick.

 After you’ve trudged up the towers 132 steps (yes, 132…), you’ll be treated to a 360 view out over Cork City.